spanska/google-home-notifier-python/README.md

 - /say - uses googles unofficial google translate TTS service to say a notification
 - /youtube/play uses youtube to play songs
 - /facebook/messenger/say use facebook messenger to send message
+- /google/home/adapter adapt a simple argument api to a multiple arguments one

 # use